gabriel-ross/loadconfig/README.md

-# loadenve
+# loadconfig

-loadenv provides tools for setting environment variables from an environment file and instantiating a config struct from environment variables
+loadconfig provides tools for setting environment variables from an environment file and instantiating a config struct from environment variables